ZeitOnline/vivi/core/src/zeit/cms/relation/README.txt

 We need to make sure that we don't run into an infinte loop when we have circular references.
-Let c relate to b
+Let c relate to b and change something:

 >>> c = zeit.cms.checkout.interfaces.ICheckoutManager(
 ...     repository['c']).checkout()
 >>> related = zeit.cms.content.interfaces.IRelatedContent(c)
 >>> related.related = (b, )
+>>> c.teaserTitle = u'Tease me gently.'

+Change something in b w/o sending

+>>> connector = zope.component.getUtility(zeit.connector.interfaces.I

 And check in: